mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 nominal qwe = i32 * `( "Hello." )
 ```

 The type of this is `i32 * string`.
 The `i32` on the left side should be self explanatory.
-What that that right side does between the parenthesis is receive a "Hello." string literal.
-They type of that expression is string, so it gets converted into a string type for the nominal.
+What that right side does between the parenthesis is receive a "Hello." string literal.
+The type of that expression is string, so it gets converted into a string type for the nominal.

 ```sl
 nominal qwe = i32 * `( "Hello." )